kidaa30/ohimanual/content/ohi-manual.md

  + **units:** Add a description about the *units* chosen in the *fld_value* column above.
  + **filename:** Add a filename for the new data layer that matches the name of the *.csv* file that was created previously in the `layers` folder.
  + **fld_id_num:** Area designation that applies to the newly created data layer, such as: *rgn_id* and *fao_id*.

+ >TIP: Think about what units you would like to be displayed on the WebApp when filling out "units."

 ### Check pressures and resilience matrices